 Working from home also has its share of challenges that may make it a less-than-ideal option for some remote workers.
 Here are some potential drawbacks of working from home:

-- Isolation: One of the main challenges of working from home, as initially experienced by Jamie, is the potential for social isolation.
-Being separated from colleagues and other professionals can make it difficult to maintain a sense of camaraderie, which may impact your motivation and overall job satisfaction.
+- Isolation: One of the main challenges of working from home is the potential for social isolation.
+We’re social creatures, and going long enough without those interactions can drive us crazy.
+Being separated from colleagues and other professionals can make it difficult to maintain a sense of camaraderie.
+Personally, if this goes on long enough it impacts my motivation and overall job satisfaction.

 - Difficulty Maintaining Work-Life Balance: When working from home, it can be challenging to separate your personal and professional life.
 The blurred boundaries between work and home can lead to overworking or difficulty “switching off” at the end of the day.

 - Limited Networking Opportunities: Unlike coworking spaces, working from home does not offer the same opportunities for networking and collaboration.
 Remote workers who choose to work from home may need to be more proactive in seeking out networking opportunities, such as attending industry events or joining online communities.

 - Weird “At Home” Circumstances: For example, financial institutions will want proof of employment when applying for a mortgage.
 Many times this will include a physical business address.
 You won’t have this at your own home, but it’s an easy fix if your company has a dedicated office at a coworking space.
 This is usually remedied by providing the bank with a proof of remote work letter, but it’s still an unusual byproduct of working from home (as is an offer letter that’s specific to remote work rules and parameters, for that matter).

 Tips for Making the Most of Coworking Spaces

 If you decide that a coworking space is the right choice for you, here are some tips to help you make the most of your experience: